From X-Pack to OpenSearch: Part 2 - Users

 To migrate the native users configured in X-Pack we need to first retrieve them.
 There are two options to accomplish that:

-• Use the Get User API (needs at least manage_security privileges) to retrieve the user configured in the native realm.
+privileges) to retrieve the user configured in the native realm.
 This approach has the disadvantage that no password hash is included.
 If you plan to anyhow assign new passwords to the migrated users in OpenSearch then this not relevant.
-But if you like to keep the passwords the next option is more suitable.
+But if you like to keep the passwords the next option is more suitable. - Query the

-• Query the .security-7 index to retrieve the users.
+index to retrieve the users.
 This time the password hash is included and can be used to migrate the user with the same password he had in X-Pack.
 That is what we use in this blog post.
-Your user need the appropriate permissions to query this index like for example the elasticuser has.
+Your user need the appropriate permissions to query this index like for example theelastic

 $ curl -Ss -u "elastic:<password>" https://elasticsearch_node:9200/.security-7/_search?pretty&size=10000&q=type:user